Courses

 Introduces single-case experimental designs and methods to define and measure behavior.
 Offers students an opportunity to learn how to measure behavior and design experimental arrangements to analyze relationships between dependent and independent variables.

 CAEP 6329.
-Service Administration.
+Ethics for Behavior Analysts.
 (3 Hours)

 Offers students an opportunity to develop competence in a comprehensive overview of the legal and ethical issues in applied behavior analysis, including design and implementation of applied behavior analytic services and applied research.
-Discusses issues in staff training, performance management, and program evaluation.
+Discusses ethical issues in staff training, performance management, and program evaluation.

 CAEP 6331.
 Advanced Learning Seminar 1.
 (3 Hours)